Instant Pot Meatloaf

 Instructions

-1. Add all of the meatloaf ingredients to a large bowl and gently mix everything to combine (without over-working the meat).
+1. Add all the meatloaf ingredients to a large bowl and gently mix until just combined, being careful not to overwork the meat.

-2. Form the meat mixture into a round loaf that will fit into your instant pot.
+2. Shape the mixture into a round loaf that will fit inside your instant pot.

-3. Place the loaf on a large piece of aluminum foil and fold the edges up to make a secure nest for the meatloaf to rest in.
-(You want the edges high enough that grease from the loaf wont spill out onto the potatoes while cooking.)
+3. Set the loaf onto a large piece of aluminum foil, folding the edges up to create a secure nest that keeps the grease contained and prevents it from dripping onto the potatoes during cooking.

-4. Add the quartered potatoes, water, and salt to the bottom of the instant pot.
+4. Place the quartered potatoes, water, and salt in the bottom of the instant pot.

-5. Lay the IP wire rack on top of the potatoes.
-Place the aluminum foil "nest" with the meatloaf on top of the rack.
+5. Set the wire rack on top of the potatoes and position the aluminum foil nest with the meatloaf on the rack.

-6. Secure the lid on the pot and close the pressure release valve.
-Select manual/High pressure and cook at high pressure for 25 minutes.
-When the timer beeps, allow the pressure to naturally release for 10 minutes.
+6. Secure the lid and close the pressure release valve.
+Choose manual or high pressure and cook for 25 minutes.
+When the timer finishes, let the pressure naturally release for 10 minutes.

-7. While the meatloaf cooks, make the sauce by combining all of the sauce ingredients in a bowl.
+7. While the meatloaf is cooking, prepare the sauce by mixing all the sauce ingredients in a bowl.

-8. Remove the IP lid, and carefully remove the meatloaf.
-Discard the aluminum foil and drippings.
-Spoon the meatloaf sauce over the top and cut into slices.
+8. Carefully remove the lid and lift out the meatloaf.
+Discard the foil and any drippings, then spoon the prepared sauce over the top and slice for serving.

-9. Drain any remaining water from the pot.
-Add the milk, sour cream, butter, bouillon paste, and salt and pepper to the bottom of the instant pot with the mashed potatoes.
+9. Pour out any leftover water from the pot, then add the milk, sour cream, butter, bouillon paste, and salt and pepper to the potatoes.
+Mash gently to combine without overworking them.
+Taste and adjust the seasonings as needed.

 Notes